 Leupold says of this amendation, 'It is unthinkable that the word "God" could have been so carelessly dropped by a scribe'.

 Most (Leupold, Goldingay, ASV, JPS, Leeser, NAS, NET, Stone Tanach) translate it as, 'They that seek Thy face are Jacob'.
 This translation is forced.
-The antecedent of "thy" should be the adjacent word "Jacob", as it is in verses 7 & 9, "O gates, your heads".
+The antecedent of "thy" in "thy face" should be the adjacent word "Jacob", as it is in verses 7 & 9, "O gates, your heads".
 God is never addressed in the 2nd person in this psalm.